anika-ahluwalia/texture-mapping/README.md

 No known bugs.

 ### Extra Credit
 Extra Credit #1: Adaptive level of detail based on the number of objects in the scene.
+Related code is in realtime.cpp in the SettingsChanged function.

+Extra Credit #2: Adaptive level of detail based on object's distance from the camera.
+Related code is in realtime.cpp in the SettingsChanged function and at the start of the loop in paintgl().